← Back to Benchmarks

 print(f"Distinct : {len(result.counts)} / {result.shots}")

-About the benchmark numbers: The 58.2 s figure is the full end-to-end SDK wall-clock time measured against the Cloud Run engine (4 vCPU / 8 GB RAM), including API submission, job scheduling, simulation, and result retrieval.
+About the benchmark numbers: The 57.7 s figure is the full end-to-end SDK wall-clock time measured against the Cloud Run engine (4 vCPU / 16 GB RAM), including API submission, job scheduling, simulation, and result retrieval.

-MPS at depth 6: approximation in action
+MPS at depth 6: high-entropy near-uniform sampling

-Despite this approximation, the output distribution is well-spread: all 2,048 shots produced distinct bitstrings, indicating the circuit is generating near-uniform random sampling across 254 possible outcomes — consistent with a highly scrambled quantum state.
+The output distribution is maximally spread: all 2,048 shots produced distinct bitstrings, indicating the circuit generates near-uniform random sampling across 254 possible outcomes � consistent with a deeply scrambled quantum state.

 Compare with Tier 1 (exact statevector) which uses zero approximation but is limited to N≤20.
-The MPS engine trades exactness for qubit scale — enabling simulation 2.7× as many qubits at a comparable wall-clock time.
+The MPS engine trades exactness for qubit scale � enabling simulation 2.7× as many qubits at a comparable wall-clock time.

 ← Back to Benchmarks